ChrstphrHll/npc_gen/students/Aidyn Glynnii.md

 # Aidyn Glynnii
 ---
 ### Description
-- Half-Orc Monk from Verdain
+- Half-Orc Monk from Aldercrown Empire
 - 1st year Exploration student in Elkenval
-- long straight platinum hair that's put up, Pale Blue eyes, and Deep Green skin
+- short curly blue hair that's plain, Pale Blue eyes, and Deep Green skin
 - Is Meticulous and Bizarre, and has Dishonesty as their ideal

 ### Organizations